supreen/form2role-bot/README.md

 <li>Now it throws time in console when the bot assign or remove roles of a user</li>

-Consider buying me a coffee, if you liked my work. https://www.buymeacoffee.com/suprin
+Consider buying me a coffee, if you loved my work. https://www.buymeacoffee.com/suprin